ltgoslo/Definition-generation-for-LSCD/README.md

 ./evaluate.sh
 ```

-In order to reproduce the whole experiment, create sentence transformers embeddings of usage examples using `embed_definitions/embed_definitions.py` (`embed_definitions/embeddings.slurm` shows an example of running it on a cluster, don't forget to replace account name and modules used) and run `definition_embeddings/compute_scores.sh`
+In order to reproduce the whole experiment, create sentence transformers embeddings of usage examples using `embed_definitions/embed_definitions.py` (`embed_definitions/embeddings.slurm` shows an example of running it on a cluster, don't forget to replace account name and modules used) and run `compute_scores.sh`

 ## Reproduce evaluation of LSCD performance with merged definitions obtained with different decoding strategies (Table 4)